The Valencian coastal resort of Benidorm lies on the eastern coast of Spain. It is part of the ever popular Costa Blanca.

 The Poniente course measures 3,858 meters in length and is a par 62.
-The course is located on the hill side of a beautiful valley offering magnificent sea and mountain views.
+The course is located on the hill side of a beautiful valley offering lovely sea and mountain views.

-The course is demanding for low handicap players and will demand excellent short iron skills.
-However, it also provides the perfect challenge for those medium or high handicaps.
+The course is hard for low handicap players and will demand excellent short iron skills.
+However, it also provides the perfect challenge for medium or high handicaps.

 Image Credit: Melia Villaitana